 They are trying to not only kill American troops, but they're trying to foment sectarian violence.

-They believe that if they can create enough chaos, the American people will grow sick and tired of the Iraqi uh effort and will cause government to withdraw.
+They believe that if they can create enough chaos, the American people will grow sick and tired of the Iraqi effort and will cause government to withdraw.

 They're voting Democrat.

-But I want to talk about this Tet Offensive business because the Libs are just ecstatic.
+But I want to talk about this Tet Offensive business because the libs are just ecstatic.

-They think this is the equivalent to them of having Bush admit we're going to be getting out of there pretty soon, and I'm not going to run for president anymore.
+They think this is the equivalent to them of having Bush admit, we're going to be getting out of there pretty soon, and I'm not going to run for president anymore.

 And I'm quitting.